-WarmRoast is a web-based CPU sampler for the Java Virtual Machine with a few select features tailored for diagnosing Minecraft servers and clients.
+WarmRoast is a web-based CPU sampler for the Java Virtual Machine.

 - Adjustable sampling frequency.